-- 12.1 The assessment strategy is based on the principle that eligibility to apply for HCPC registration is achieved through completion of IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio which is the vehicle for demonstrating an individual meets the HCPC standards of proficiency for clinical scientists. - 12.2 Individuals are expected to achieve the broad threshold standards of academic learning and professional skills, and specialty specific competences for their current professional practice. - 12.3 The candidate has a flexible approach to the submission of evidence for assessment in that relevant and equivalent achievements are recognised in order to avoid a requirement to repeat levels of education and/or training that have already been exceeded. - 12.4 All evidence presented for recognition of experiential learning must be in keeping with the IBMS Code of Conduct and policy for Good Professional Practice. - 12.5 The range of evidence required to establish the standards of proficiency for clinical scientists have been met should enable assessment of the scientific knowledge base (including understanding and application in the work place); practical skills, communication skills and professionalism for the specialism. - 12.6 The professional judgements to establish the standards of proficiency for clinical scientists have been met through the evidence provided at each stage of the assessment are made by a pair of trained assessors comprising a clinical scientist and a biomedical scientist specific for the specialty. - 12.7 The assessors must meet the criteria specified in the Guidance for Assessors document Section 1.
-Structure and Function of the Assessment Panel. - 12.8 To ensure a standardised approach to the application and assessment process External Assessors must have attended an IBMS Clinical Scientist Certificate of Attainment (Experiential Route) Portfolio Initial Assessment Training prior to appointment and attend Assessor Refresher Days at least once in two years. - 12.9 To ensure a standardised approach to the application and assessment process IBMS education executive staff must have attended an IBMS Clinical Scientist Certificate of Attainment (Experiential Route) Portfolio Initial Assessment Training prior to assessment of applications and attend Assessor Refresher Days at least once in two years.
+- 12.1.
+The assessment strategy is based on the principle that eligibility to apply for HCPC registration is achieved through completion of IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio which is the vehicle for demonstrating an individual meets the HCPC standards of proficiency for clinical scientists. - 12.2.
+Individuals are expected to achieve the broad threshold standards of academic learning and professional skills, and specialty specific competences for their current professional practice. - 12.3.
+The candidate has a flexible approach to the submission of evidence for assessment in that relevant and equivalent achievements are recognised in order to avoid a requirement to repeat levels of education and/or training that have already been exceeded. - 12.4.
+All evidence presented for recognition of experiential learning must be in keeping with the IBMS Code of Conduct and policy for Good Professional Practice. - 12.5.
+The range of evidence required to establish the standards of proficiency for clinical scientists have been met should enable assessment of the scientific knowledge base including: understanding and application in the work place; practical skills, communication skills and professionalism for the specialism. - 12.6.
+The professional judgements to establish the standards of proficiency for clinical scientists have been met through the evidence provided at each stage of the assessment are made by a pair of trained assessors comprising a clinical scientist and a biomedical scientist specific for the specialty. - 12.7.
+To ensure a standardised approach to the application and assessment process External Assessors must have attended an IBMS Clinical Scientist Certificate of Attainment (Experiential Route) Portfolio Initial Assessment Training prior to appointment and attend Assessor Refresher Days at least once in two years. - 12.8.
+To ensure a standardised approach to the application and assessment process IBMS education executive staff must have attended an IBMS Clinical Scientist Certificate of Attainment (Experiential Route) Portfolio Initial Assessment Training prior to assessment of applications and attend Assessor Refresher Days at least once in two years. - 12.9.
+Appointed assessors should use their professional knowledge, understanding and where appropriate, experience of the role of a clinical scientist to assess the applicant's competence and fitness to practice against the assessment outcome indicators in the following table: